Yes Prep Northline

 YES Prep Northline is a charter middle school.
 It is a part of the YES Prep network, the 17th campus.
 The mascot is Revolutionaries.

-It will open in 2017 with 6th grade students.
+It opened its doors in 2017 with 6th grade students.
 Its 101000 sqft school facility was originally a hospital which opened in the early 1960s.
 St. Stephens Baptist Church acquired it in 2000, and Yes Prep acquired it in 2016.
 It is in proximity to Northline Elementary School.
-It opened in the 2017–2018 school year with 6th grade students.
-It is serving 6th through 8th graders in the 2019–2020 school year.
-By 2024, YES Prep Northline will graduate its first class of 12th grade students (seniors).
+By 2024, YES Prep Northline graduated its first class of 12th-grade students (seniors).
 The school is on 5815 Arline Dr.